The 7 Keys to Creating a Powerful Brand Name

 How to Create a Powerful Brand Name – 7 Steps

 Whether you’re creating a new brand name for a fresh new business and you have a clean slate to start with, or if it’s time to rebrand your existing business with a more powerful brand name, you’ll find what you need here.

 Every good business ought to have a powerful brand name that resonates with their market!

 Before we dive into the 7 keys, it is fundamental that you have done the foundation work.
 This is defining exactly who you customers are, what you sell them (and what you don’t), why they buy from you, and what your key difference is to your competitors.

-The process for this involves defining your values and purpose.
-You can find out more about the importance of values in business and how we can help you with them here.
+It starts with who you are as a brand.
+The process for this involves defining your purpose, impact model and values.
+You can find out more about these in importance of values in business and how we can help you with them here.

 The outcome of these fundamentals is your brand story.
 We strongly recommend that you have the essence of your story defined before you work on your name.
-It will help you create something relevant and uniquely yours.
+It will help you create something relevant and uniquely yours, because having an awesome product or service is no longer enough today

 The 7 keys to creating a powerful brand name: